DAY OF THE DEAD IN OAXACA 2023

-GRANA B&B (get $15 off your stay) is a great choice if you’re looking for something that’s stylish, but still affordable.
-The wooden pieces, terracotta tile floors, and green plants really capture the Oaxaca aesthetic nicely.
-It’s located right in the center and breakfast is included!
+Book Grana B&B if you’re looking for something more stylish and upscale.
+The wooden pieces, terracotta tile floors, and green plants really capture the Oaxaca aesthetic.
+Breakfast is included.

 Wherever you decide to book, be sure to do so well in advance as the best places to stay will be snatched up early.
-The best neighborhoods to consider staying in are Oaxaca Centro, Reforma, Barrio Xochimilco, or Jalatlaco.
+You can hire a private shuttle or take a shared shuttle if you need transportation from the airport.